slyyy81/assignment/README.md

 Replace the group, host and SSH user in the 'hosts.ini' file.

-In my version of the 'hosts.ini' file, group is 'labo' and I have one host (nucubuntu), along with the user I will be using to SSH to the server to run the playbook.
+In my version of the 'hosts.ini' file, group is 'labo' and I have one host (nucubuntu), along with the user that will be used to SSH to the server when running the playbook.

 ```
 [labo]